Pure-Storage-Ansible/FlashBlade-Collection/collections/ansible_collections/purestorage/flashblade/README.md

 - purefb_alert - manage alert email settings on a FlashBlade
 - purefb_bladename - manage FlashBlade name
 - purefb_bucket - manage S3 buckets on a FlashBlade
+- purefb_dns - manage DNS settings on a FlashBlade
 - purefb_ds - manage Directory Services settings on a FlashBlade
 - purefb_dsrole - manage Directory Service Roles on a FlashBlade
 - purefb_fs - manage filesystems on a FlashBlade